memo33/sc4pac-tools/README.md

 ```
 [(source)](https://github.com/memo33/sc4pac-actions/blob/main/src/lint.py#L16-L36)

-Packages are installed into even-numbered subfolders, as the order in which files are loaded by the game is important.
+Packages are installed into subfolders prefixed by an even number, as the order in which files are loaded by the game is important.
+This ensures a consistent load order.
-Files you install manually should be put into odd-numbered subfolders
+Files you install manually should be put into subfolders prefixed by an *odd* number
 (ideally before `900-overrides`).

 ## Migrating an existing Plugins folder